The goalkeeper has had to play second fiddle to Diego Lopez at Real Madrid but Vicente del Bosque insists he is still the main man for la Roja

 But Ramos is keen to avoid a similarly disappointing result this time around.

 "Its clear that Finland are a team that surprised us because they closed up shop against us from the first minute, and although they didn't create too many chances managed to score against us," the Real Madrid defender said.

 "That is a lesson we learned about keeping our concentration for the full 90 minutes because they were able to level the score with us on the break which made things difficult for us.
 But I think the positive thing is that we always learn from our mistakes.

 "When you spend years winning matches and important titles it becomes clear that teams respect you.
 There's nothing we can do about that.
 Every team has its own philosophy or style of play, so we will try to open them up as much as possible to cause them problems and hopefully win the match."

-Spain won all 10 of its qualification matches for the last World Cup, and did the same over eight fixtures to reach Euro 2012 - with both tournaments ending in victories.
+Spain won all 10 of their qualification matches for the last World Cup, and did the same over eight fixtures to reach Euro 2012 - with both tournaments ending in victories.

-Although the possibility of pulling off a similar feat ahead of the 2014 event in Brazil is already gone, the team will at least hope to preserve its undefeated status against Finland.
+And, although the possibility of pulling off a similar feat ahead of the 2014 event in Brazil is already gone, they will at least hope to preserve their undefeated status against Finland.

-Vicente del Bosque's club goes into the game having lost just once to Finland in seven previous meetings, with that defeat coming in the first ever clash between the sides in a World Cup qualifier in 1969.
+Vicente del Bosque's team go into the game having lost just once to Finland in seven previous meetings, with that defeat coming in the first-ever clash between the sides in a World Cup qualifier in 1969.